grp06/the-altman-index/apps/frontend/frontend-prd.md

-# Project: Sam Altman Interview Explorer
+# Project: The Altman Index

 ## Overview
 We’re building a **transparent AI search app** that lets users ask any question about a corpus of 100 Sam Altman interviews and **see how the AI thinks step-by-step**.